 This granola is a favorite quick breakfast of mine. it has really come in clutch for me on those busy mornings with a 17 month old and a newborn baby.
 This granola is great to make ahead in preparation for a newborn, because it is quick and filling and tastes so, so good!

-This granola has a great shelf life and could also be frozen for longer storage.
+This granola makes a big batch, but has a great shelf life if kept in an airtight container.
+This granola could also be frozen for longer storage.